1757-07-26 - Battle of Hastenbeck

 - Royal-Carabiniers Brigade Rosen (2 sqns)

-Artillery under M. Jean Florent de Vallière (in front of the center and right wing of the army)
+Artillery under M. Joseph Florent de Vallière (in front of the center and right wing of the army)

 - Corps Royal de l'Artillerie - Lamotte Battalion